Ruthvik-1411/computer_use_boilerplates/gemini_computer_use/README.md

 This will serve the API at [http://localhost:8090](http://localhost:8090).

-Once the server is running, open [http://localhost:8090/v1/api/docs](http://localhost:8090/v1/api/docs) in the browser to see the Swagger UI.
+Once the server is running, open [http://localhost:8090/v1/api/docs](http://localhost:8090/v1/api/docs) in the browser to see the **Swagger UI**.

 Try out the synchronous API `/run_agent_sync` with the required fields similar to [Example: Reading data from a webpage](#example-1-reading-data-from-a-webpage) on the swagger UI.